conor-b1995/p2-rockPaperScissors/README.md

 * I used the W3C CSS validator to test my CSS was of good quality, and the validator returned no errors.
 ![CSS validation](assets/images/css-validation.jpg)
 #### JavaScript
+*
 #### Lighthouse
-* I used lighthouse from chrome dev tools to make sure the page was accesible and easy to read.
+* I used lighthouse from chrome dev tools to make sure the page was accessible and easy to read.
 ![Lighthouse](assets/images/lighthouse.jpg)
 #### Responsiveness
 * I tested the responsiveness of the page using chrome dev tools throughout the making of the page.